karthikraj-duraisamy/karthikraj-duraisamy.github.io/_posts/2016-11-24-android-app-shortcuts.md

 title: App Shortcuts
 ---

-An effort reducing effort in Android OS for it’s users.
+An effort reducing effort in Android OS for the users.

 Android 7.1 release includes many interesting updates.
 App Shortcuts is one of them.

 <strong>What is App Shortcuts:</strong> App Shortcuts is a list which will be shown on top of the launcher icon while it is long pressed.
-App Shortcuts allows user to land a page directly in the app by long pressing and selecting through launcher icon.
-The only option we had to launch the MAIN activity by clicking on app icon is become more luxury to hold 5 more options to decide.In simple, it is an App launcher icon’s instant menubar.
+App Shortcuts allows the user to land a page directly in the app by long pressing and selecting through launcher icon.
+The only option we had to launch the MAIN activity by clicking on app icon has become more luxury to hold 5 more options to decide.In simple, it is an App launcher icon’s instant menubar.

-It basically reduces the effort taken by the user to visit particular page.
-Also user can long press to drag a shortcut to pin it the home screen.
-Which is called pinned shortcuts and user can add and remove it.
+It basically reduces the effort taken by the user to visit a particular page.
+Also, the user can long press to drag a shortcut to pin it the home screen.
+Which is called pinned shortcuts and user can add and remove.
 The app can disable the pinned shortcuts but cannot add or remove programmatically.

 Below image will be obvious to understand how it works.
 <p align="center">
 <img src="/assets/shortcuts/app_shortcuts_example.png" alt="Appshortcuts screenshot" style="width: 250px; display: block;" />
 </p>

-These shortcuts can be added statically through an xml file or dynamically by adding some piece of code inside the app.
+These shortcuts can be added statically through an XML file or dynamically by adding some piece of code inside the app.

 <strong>Limitation:</strong> Maximum of 5 shortcuts can be accommodated per icon.
 Including both static and dynamic shortcuts.

 I am going to share my experience on implementing App Shortcuts.
-Code for demo app is available in [Github](https://github.com/karthikraj-duraisamy/AppShortcutsDemo).
+Code for demo app is available on [Github](https://github.com/karthikraj-duraisamy/AppShortcutsDemo).

 + <strong>How to implement Manifest shortcuts which is also referred as Static Shortcuts</strong>